 The constitution provides the following: The district governor and his/her cabinet shall not incur obligations in any fiscal year which will affect an unbalanced budget or deficit in said fiscal year.
 [Article IX Section 2]”

 DISTRICT CONVENTION BUDGET: By constitution and by-laws the operation and funding of the district convention is separate from the district budget.
-Report thereof shall be supplied to the governor and district cabinet prior to the 4th Cabinet Meeting.
+Report thereof shall be supplied to the governor and district cabinet prior to the 1st Cabinet Meeting of the following Lion Year.
 Any remaining funds (profit) shall be applied to a restricted convention fund account, as prescribed in the by-laws [Article VI, Section 2]

 “By constitution and by-laws the operation and funding of the district convention is separate from the district budget.
-Report thereof shall be supplied to the governor and district cabinet prior to the 4th Cabinet Meeting.
+Report thereof shall be supplied to the governor and district cabinet prior to the 1st Cabinet Meeting of the following Lion Year.
 Any remaining funds (profit) shall be applied to a restricted convention fund account, as prescribed in the by-laws [Article VI, Section 2]”

+In the event there is a donation made from the District Convention funds prior to the profit or loss funds being applied to the restricted Convention Funds, there must be a recorded majority vote by the entire Executive Committee noted in Sec 5 Conventions (Executive Committee) in favor of the action.

 TRANSFER OF RECORDS AND ACCOUNTS: The LCI constitution provides the following language: (i) Deliver, forthwith, at the termination of his/her term of office, all district accounts and records to his/her successor in office; [Article III, Section 1 (i)].
 In order to facilitate a proper audit and submission of tax returns, no checks shall be written after the close of the Lions year, June 30th, any unpaid receipts or income received after said date shall be forwarded to the new administration and payment for the 100 Percent Club Awards shall be rendered by the new administration.
 As appropriate, all District property shall be transferred at the close of the Lions year, June 30th.
 All documents shall be transferred to the incoming administration by August First.

 SECTION FIVE: CONVENTIONS